Dajin-01/Advanced-Software-Engineering/README.md

 # Project planning BEFORE iteration-1, (see chapters 1-3)

+## Project Overview

+A website for "MyClean": a platform focused on transforming how individual cleaners and cleaning companies manage bookings.
+The app will be free for customers, with revenue generated through service provider subscriptions or alternative monetization strategies.

+## Goals

+Service providers can use this website to manage bookings, track schedules, handle payments and streamline operations.
+End-users (customers) can efficiently book cleaning services, track appointments, and communicate with service providers.

+## Team Roles

+Lin Pyae Htet - GUI, Front-end, Document
+Da Jin Kim - GUI, Front-end, Document
+Chen Xingjian - Back-end, Cloud service like AWS

 Checklist/TODOs:
 * Update the following during each week prac session
 * github entry timestamp is BEFORE the iteration-1